bagustris/speech-recognition-course/M4_Language_Modeling/readme.md

     -2.001953 model was 0.02913048

-The first number is the log probability P(was | model), which is of no use to use here.
+The first number is the log probability $P(was \vert model)$, which is of no use to use here.
 The number at the end is the backoff weight associated with the context “model was”.
 It, too, is encoded as a base-10 logarithm.
 Next, we need to find the bigram probability we’re backing off to, i.e., $P(born | was)$:

     zgrep -E “\swas born” librispeech.3bo.gz | head -1

     -2.597636 was born -0.4911189

-The first number is the bigram probability P(born | was).
+The first number is the bigram probability $P(born \vert was)$.
 We can now compute the log probability for P(born | model was) as the sum of the backoff weight and the bigram probability:

     0.02913048 + -2.597636 = -2.568506, or as a linear probability 10-2.568506 = 0.002700813.